×

 What is the problem?

-Many people who access mental health services or therapy pay for it through their medical insurance, Employee Assistant Programs (EAP), or out-of-pocket.
+Many people who access mental health services or therapy pay for it through their medical insurance, Employee Assistance Programs (EAP), or out-of-pocket.
 A standard therapy session usually runs $150-$250 per session.
-Private insurance and public benefits are, in many cases, a barrier to receiving services due to the red tape and slow/low provider compensation (Our accounts payables cycle is NET30, though payments are often received sooner).
-As a result, cash payments are preferred by many therapists while others do not accept medical insurance.
+Private insurance and public benefits are, in many cases, a barrier to receiving services due to the red tape and slow/low provider compensation (Our accounts payable cycle is NET30, though payments are often received sooner).
+As a result, many therapists prefer cash payments, while others do not accept medical insurance.

 How can 100 Black Men of the Bay Area’s Mental Health Care Financial Assistance Program help?

-100 Black Men of the Bay Area provides financial support for mental health care and therapy for people in the African-American community in Alameda County.
+100 Black Men of the Bay Area provides financial support for mental health care and therapy for people in the African-American community in California.
 We will pay for two (2) sessions per month for three (3) months.

 Benefits Offered:

-- Two (2) Mental Health Sessions Per Month (Virtual or In-person) for A.A.
-Residents of Alameda County
+• Two (2) Mental Health Sessions Per Month (Virtual or In-person) for California Residents for three (3) Months

 Where do I find a therapist?